dyng/ctrlsf.vim/README.md

 # ctrlsf.vim

-An ack/ag/pt/rg powered code search and view tool, like ack.vim or `:vimgrep` but together with more context, and let you edit in-place with powerful edit mode.
+An ack/ag/pt/rg powered code search and view tool, takes advantage of Vim 8's power to support asynchronous searching, and lets you edit file in-place with *Edit Mode*.

 ### Search and Explore

+A demo shows how to search a word in an asynchronous way.

 ![ctrlsf async_demo](https://raw.githubusercontent.com/dyng/i/master/ctrlsf.vim/async-mode.gif)

 ### Edit Mode

-Here we rename a method named `MoveCursor()` to `Cursor()` in multiple files, using [vim-multiple-cursors][7].
+A demo shows how to rename a method named `MoveCursor()` to `Cursor()` in multiple files, using [vim-multiple-cursors][7].

 ![ctrlsf_edit_demo](https://raw.githubusercontent.com/dyng/i/master/ctrlsf.vim/edit-mode.gif)